 Friendships in Taiwan

 Expect friends to cancel plans at the last minute for family affairs – family takes precedence in Taiwanese society, and this isn't considered rude.
 Unreliable RSVPs and uninvited guests, even when reservations are involved, are also common.

 Local friends may also not directly tell an expat when they are upset with them.
-It can be difficult for foreigners to discern indirect cues from locals, especially when saying “no” is involved.
+It can be difficult for foreigners to discern indirect cues from locals, especially as locals will avoid saying "no" outright.

 Gender in Taiwan

-Expat women can expect to be safe, treated with respect and earn equal wages.
+Expat women can expect to be safe, treated with respect and earn equal wages in Taiwan.
 On the whole, Taiwanese laws protect women.

-Despite high levels of gender equality in Taiwan, some traditionally-minded locals do wonder about women who are single, unmarried or don’t have children.
-Some employers might also be overly familiar and offer unsolicited life advice or have sexist notions about the emotional or family needs of female employees.
+Despite high levels of gender equality in Taiwan, some traditionally minded locals do wonder about women who are single, unmarried or don't have children.
+Some employers might also be overly familiar and offer unsolicited life advice or have sexist notions about female employees' emotional or family needs.